BenMorel/LanguageLayer/README.md

 ### Detecting a single language

-As a convenience, a `detectLanguage()` methods helps you detect a single language from a text:
+As a convenience, the `detectLanguage()` method helps you detect a single language from a text:

 ```php
 $languageCode = $client->detectLanguage('Some text.
 Try more than a few words for accurate detection.');